What a road for Sounders’ Gustav Svensson: From gun-toting militia in his face to soccer in China and Seattle

 “I’m not afraid of things generally,’’ said the hard-tackling, 6-foot, 176-pounder.
 “I’ll fight with anyone that wants to fight me.
 But at that moment, it’s hard to describe.
 I’d never felt that way before.
 I had no control over what was happening.”

-Svensson until then had always quickly adapted to unfamiliar situations, beginning at age 13 when his family moved to Cannes, France for nine months while his doctor father commuted on a work contract between that city and Sweden.
+Svensson until then had always quickly adapted to unfamiliar situations, beginning at age 13 when his family moved to Cannes, France, for nine months while his doctor father commuted on a work contract between that city and Sweden.
 In France, Svensson, his younger brother and two older sisters learned a third language to go with Swedish and English.
 They’d occasionally glimpse movie stars out walking during the city’s famed international film festival.

 Svensson also played for the Le Cannet-Rocheville junior soccer program.
 It was a taste of life abroad that would follow his professional soccer career.